-Having a business website today is as important to a business as having a Yellow Pages listing was 20 years ago.
-Hear what Rick Noel of eBiz ROI Inc. had to say to Ann Parillo, host of the Schenectady today show.
+Having a business website is as important to a small business today as having a Yellow Pages listing was 20 years ago.
+Hear what Rick Noel , CEO of eBiz ROI had to say to when he sat down with Ann Parillo, host of the Schenectady Today Show.

 The topic of Internet marketing for SMB’s focused specifically on the importance of a business website, promoting a business website on the search engines, analytics for business websites and the importance of website analytics for measuring (ROI) return on investment and getting listed in Google places so that your business shows up on the map.